Zoeken in deze blog

 approach in mind.
 The guitars built in the nineties

-often were constructed with the iconic guitars
+often were constructed with these iconic guitars

 of the past in mind.
 Old tradition but carried